|

 Health Related Questions

 Question: When do you apply your products?
 Answer: Each program has its own unique schedule.
-Generally speaking, 6 step programs get monthly spring and monthly fall treatments.
-5 step programs get 2 spring treatments and 3 fall treatments.
-4 step programs are spaced evenly across the year.
+Generally, Turf Shield 9-1-3™ is applied in early Spring and early Fall to prevent new weed germination.
+Vibrant Plus 10-2-5™ is applied in late Spring and late Fall.
+Liquid Gold is applied during moderate temperatures.
 For specific dates, see our application schedule, or download an application schedule in PDF format.
 Question: How much does the average yard cost to treat?
-Answer: Organic fertilizers are more expensive to manufacture and bulkier to work with, which pushes the price of organic lawn care up in general.
-We base the cost of our services upon the square footage of the area to be treated.
+Answer: We base the cost of our services upon the square footage of the area to be treated.
 The average yard we treat is about 10,000 square feet.
-On a dollar per dollar comparison of individual treatments, organic lawn care will be anywhere from 20% to 40% more expensive than chemical lawn care.
-The per-treatment cost is offset by several factors:
+Please download and review an average quote for such a yard.
+Click here to download in PDF format.
+Dollar per dollar, on an average yard, the initial cost of organic lawn care is 20%-30% more than chemical applications.
+After a few seasons, its about the same:

 Question: Why do your granular fertilizers last so long?
 Answer: The lawn nutrients are built into the proteins of the fertilizer ingredients.
-The nutrients are released slowly as the beneficial bacteria and microbes in the soil break down these proteins.
+The nutrients are released when the beneficial bacteria and microbes in the soil break down these proteins.
+A single application of our granular Turf Shield 9-1-3™ and Vibrant Plus 10-2-5™ can last over 3 months!
 Question: How do you achieve weed control?
-Answer: Our spring fertilizer uses corn gluten meal, which has a natural pre-emergent characteristic.
+Answer: Pre-emergent weed control: Turf Shield 9-1-3™ is made from Corn Gluten Meal and other food grade ingredients.
+According to studies done at Iowa State University (www.iastate.edu) corn gluten meal is a natural pre-emergent, meaning that it will prevent seeds from germinating.
+We apply this in the early spring and early fall to suppress weeds from growing from seeds, such as crabgrass.
 Post-emergent weed control (weeds that are already existing): There are a variety of methods available to control weeds that already exist.
 Dandelions are easily controlled with salt, vinegar (will kill grass also, so be careful!), and proper manual picking.
 Did you know that 9 out of 10 properly picked dandelions will not come back?
+Our Liquid Gold can also help control some broad leaf weeds such as clover.
+However, this is somewhat limited in its capabilities.
 There is nothing currently in the organic industry that can be applied to a yard that will kill weeds and leave the grass unharmed.
 Weed development is often the result of poor lawn management.
-When turf grass is the dominant, thriving form of plant life it is more competitive for nutrients, space, sunlight and water.
+When turf grass is the dominant, thriving form of plant life it: is more competitive for nutrients, space, sunlight and water.
 It shades the soil surface, which prevents new weeds from germinating and fills in thin, bare areas where weeds could start.
 A properly maintained yard will choke out weeds and eliminate the perceived need to apply toxic pesticides.
-Child’s Play lawn care programs and services are designed to naturally grow turf grass tall and healthy with deep, thick roots.
+Childs Play lawn care programs and services are designed to naturally grow turf grass tall and healthy with deep, thick roots.
 The toughest weeds to control using natural products are the creeping, vine type weeds such as Creeping Charlie, Ground Ivy, and Wild Violets.
 In most cases these can be killed using natural non-selective (kills all vegetation) weed killers such as ammoniated fatty-acid, sold under a variety of names.
-This would be considered a “natural” alternative to products like Roundup®.
-Through a program of regular fertilization and periodic aeration and overseeding, good weed control can be achieved over the course of 2 to 3 seasons.
-Ultimately, if a weed is intolerable and cannot be controlled in any other fashion, we will spot treat it with traditional products at the request of the customer.
+This would be considered a natural alternative to products like Roundup®.
+Through a program of regular applications of Turf Shield 9-1-3™ and Liquid Gold™, and periodic aeration and over seeding, good weed control can be achieved over the course of 2 to 3 seasons.
 See our discussion on weed control.
 Question: How do I control grubs without using chemicals?
-Answer: Please see our grub page.
+Answer: Please our grub page.
 Question: How do pesticides and chemicals enter our bodies?
 Answer: Chemicals and Pesticides become airborne when sprayed on lawns, and can be inhaled into our lungs.
 Being inside your home doesn't help much.
 Think about this: A chemical spill can occur in India, and 7 days later that same chemical can be detected INSIDE houses in Florida!
 Ingested into the digestive system.
 Small children playing in the yard will put stuff into their mouths, and dogs are constantly licking their paws.
 Absorbed through the skin.
 Consider how many people stop smoking using a dermal patch of nicotine.
 The nicotine is easily absorbed by the skin and into the blood stream.
 The same thing can occur with lawn chemicals and pesticides.
 See our discussion on pesticide handling.
 Question: What are some of the health and environmental problems chemical pesticides and fertilizers can cause?
 Answer: A complete review of pesticide issues can be found in this document.

 ![]() |